Your Turn to Die -Death Game by Majority-

-Your Turn to Die -Death Game by Majority- (キミガシネ -多数決デスゲーム-, Kimi ga Shine -Tasūketsu Desu Gēmu-) is a Japanese episodic horror adventure game first released on 28 August 2017.
-The game was developed by Nankidai, a manga artist, and was later adapted into a manga and light novel, which were both released in 2021.
+Your Turn to Die -Death Game by Majority- (キミガシネ -多数決デスゲーム-, Kimi ga Shine -Tasūketsu Desu Gēmu-) is a Japanese episodic horror adventure game first released on August 28, 2017.
+The game was developed by Nankidai, a manga artist, and was later adapted into a manga and light novel.
 An English translation was released in 2019.
-A Steam release was released on February 20, 2023 in Early Access with the vgperson translation used for the English version.
+The game has developed a cult following.
+It was released on Steam on February 20, 2023 as Early Access.

 Gameplay

 Your Turn to Die is an adventure game with conversations laid out in a manner akin to a visual novel.
 The game uses a first-person view.
 Characters in view can be interacted with directly by clicking on them.
 Players interact with the onscreen menu to move between areas, save their game, and use items, similar to a point-and-click adventure game.
 Unlike many RPG Maker games, there is no level progression or character stats.
 However, there are puzzles which require careful item usage to solve, and minigames that test the player's reaction time.
 "Discussions" in which the player must deduce the correct logical solution in order to advance time contribute to a large part of the game.
 During discussion time, focusing on an incorrect or irrelevant statement will cause the main character's "clout" to drop; reducing it to zero causes a game over.
 Certain decisions made during discussions change the game's plot significantly, though most decisions only give different dialogue options.
 Other gameplay features include Partner Abilities, usable when traveling with certain characters, and Debates, in which the player must find the incorrect statement within a group of four.